 Adult term classes do run on public holidays and over long weekends.

 Children’s term classes do NOT run on public holidays.

 Can I work on my own projects or do I have to make what the teacher specifies?

-In the general classes you can work on your own projects; our teachers are experienced in teaching both hand-building and wheel-throwing techniques.
+In the Continuing Clay classes you can work on your own projects; our teachers are experienced in teaching both hand-building and wheel-throwing techniques.
 On the other hand, if you’re stuck for inspiration our teachers can suggest projects.
 We also have an extensive library that you are welcome to browse during class time and where you’re bound to find inspiration.

 In the Introductory classes students work through a set curriculum gaining skills in various making techniques.